Distance Running Tips

 Use race tactics in smaller meets to force runners to learn how to kick in competition- go out slow and finish strong

-Add sprint training drills and 100 meter build up sprints as part of the warm up and after the main workout
+Add sprint training drills and 100 meters build up sprints as part of the warm up and after the main workout

 Train physical strength and mental toughness